 Your options include part-time or full-time study, summer intensives, and online and evening courses.
 You can earn credit for select classes at the International Culinary Center (ICC).
 And you may apply credits from your AAS degree to a related bachelor’s degree, including a BA/BS in Food Studies and other programs offered by The New School.

 AAS Food Studies puts you in contact with leaders from food-related commercial and nonprofit organizations, media outlets, and community groups in New York City.
 Of special note is our partnership with New York City’s International Culinary Center (ICC).
 The Food Studies program also maintains collaborations with GrowNYC, Edible magazine, the Street Vendor Project, Family Cook Productions, Restaurant Opportunities Center, and the James Beard Foundation.

 AAS graduates will be prepared to begin or advance careers in the growing food sector, from the service and production industries to media, public, relations, and communication for food and wine businesses.
-Graduates can also find employment in public agencies and institutions, nonprofit organizations working on food-related issues, as well as in advocacy and policy.
-Students graduating with a Food Studies AAS could easily continue their education in bachelor’s programs in a variety of fields, including hospitality and business, media and communication, policy and politics, anthropology, environmental studies, and sustainability.
-Students could also proceed to the Food Studies BA/BS programs.
+Graduates can also find employment in public agencies and institutions, nonprofit organizations working on food-related issues, and advocacy and policy.
+Students graduating with a Food Studies AAS can easily continue their education in bachelor’s programs in a variety of fields, including hospitality and business, media and communication, policy and politics, anthropology, environmental studies, and sustainability.
+Students can also proceed to the Food Studies BA/BS programs.

 Environmental Studies (BA/BS)

 The New School has been regionally accredited by the Middle States Commission on Higher Education since 1960.
 For more information, visit Accreditation and State Regulatory Authorizations.
 Middle States Commission on Higher Education, 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104.
 216.284.5000